MarwanaMostafa/VectorQuantization/README.md

 **How to Use**

-  1-Put in path img which you need compress
+  1-Enter Path img which you need compress

   2-enter vector size